-- On 30 September 2013, the Group acquired 100% of the equity instruments of Goodtech Ltd ('Goodtech'), a Brisbane based business, thereby obtaining control.
+- on 30 September 2013, the Group acquired 100% of the equity instruments of Goodtech Ltd ('Goodtech'), a Brisbane based business, thereby obtaining control.
 The acquisition was made to enhance the Group's position in the retail market for computer and telecommunications hardware in Australia.
 Goodtech is a significant business in Australia in the Group's targeted market.
-The cost of the acquisition was \$16.06m which was settled in cash. - Disposal of Highstreet Ltd: - On 31 March 2014, the Group disposed of its 100% equity interest in its subsidiary, Highstreet Ltd. The subsidiary was classified as held for sale in the 2013 financial statements.
-There was a loss on disposal of \$29,000.

-- Issue of share capital: - On 31 March 2014, the Group issued 1,500,000 shares as part of its capital raising program which resulted in proceeds of \$16.7m, each share has the same terms and conditions as the existing ordinary shares.
+The cost of the acquisition was \$16.06m which was settled in cash. - disposal of Highstreet Limited: - on 31 March 2014, the Group disposed of its 100% equity interest in its subsidiary, Highstreet Limited.
+The subsidiary was classified as held for sale in the 2013 financial statements.
+There was a loss on disposal of \$29,000. - issue of share capital: - on 31 March 2014, the Group issued 1,500,000 shares as part of its capital raising program which resulted in proceeds of \$16.7m, each share has the same terms and conditions as the existing ordinary shares.